OUTDOOR ADVENTURE SUMMER CAMP

 Registration and Payment Policy

-Here are registration forms (2 pages): Forms_MOLA_Registration2018 Please check format before printing.
-It’s best to contact us first to check on availability and make reservations.
+Registration forms are here (2 pages): Forms_MOLA_Registration2018 Please check format before printing!
+Please contact us first to check on availability and make reservations.
 Feel free to call, text, or email!
-Once a reservation is made, we can guarantee the spot for 5 days, so you have a chance to send in forms and deposit check.
+Once a reservation is made, we can guarantee the spot for 7 days, so you have a chance to send in forms and deposit check.
 We accept check or cash, but not credit cards.

 We Hope You Will Join Us!